Data Protection Declaration

 1. Description and scope of data processing

 When accessing the GFZ website, an info banner informs users that cookies are being used for analytical purposes and refers them to this data protection declaration.
-In this context, users are also informed how the storage of cookies can be prevented by changing the browser settings2.
-Legal basis for data processing
+In this context, users are also informed how the storage of cookies can be prevented by changing the browser settings

 The legal basis for the processing of personal data using cookies is Art.
 6 no. 1 lit. f GDPR.